Servo Setup and Test

 Connect to the Servo Drive

 The UR Control Box (series 5.x) should be connected to the servo drive using an ethernet cable.
 This cable can be a standard Cat5e cable with RJ45 connectors, or the cable provided by the servo drive manufacturer.
-There are two ways to connect to the UR Control box.
+Do not connect EtherCAT through a network switch.
+It should be connected directly to the first servo drive in the EtherCAT chain.

 Power Up the Servo Drive